Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition

-The dynamic method is illustrated by the forth row of Figure~\ref{fig:pipelines}.
-This method is based on the feature extractors described above, but introduces a model of the time evolution of the perceptual signals.
-During the training phase the images are fed into a custom (CNN) or pre-trained (VGG16) feature extractor, which constructs an $n$-dimensional feature vector for each image.
-Then the features and the labels are used by a gradient-based optimization procedure (\emph{i.e.} Kingma and Ba~\cite{kingma14}) to adjust the weights of a Long Short-Term Memory (LSTM) model (Hochreiter and Schmidhuber~\cite{hochreiter97}).
-During the prediction phase, images are converted into features with a CNN or the VGG16 model which features are then used by the trained detectors (LSTM models) to generate labels.
+The temporal learning method is illustrated by the forth row of Figure~\ref{fig:methods}.
+This method is based on the previously described feature extractors, but introduces a model of the time evolution of the perceptual inputs.
+During the training phase a custom (CNN) or pre-trained (VGG16) feature extractor constructs a feature vector for each input image.
+Then the features and labels are used by a gradient-based optimization procedure~\cite{kingma14} to adjust the weights of a Long Short-Term Memory (LSTM) model~\cite{hochreiter97}.
+During the prediction phase, images are converted into features with a custom CNN or VGG16 model, which features are then used by the trained detector (LSTM) to generate labels.